05 July 2023

 – Is Arnie driving on the LA viaducts supposed to be a reference to TERMINATOR 2 or another Petersen movie, TO LIVE AND DIE IN LA?
 Or maybe to GREASE?

 – I think that Stallone would actually have been great in TERMINATOR 2; his hangdog expression and stoic sensitivity are the perfect fit for a cyborg learning to appreciate humanity.
 Not so sure Arnie could have pulled off underdog Rocky Balboa, though.
-Come to think of it, surely naming HERO’S fictional film franchise JACK SLATER-plus-Roman-numeral is a reference to Stallone’s boxing series?
+Come to think of it, surely naming HERO’s fictional film franchise JACK SLATER-plus-Roman-numeral is a reference to Stallone’s boxing series?

 Sylvester Stallone and Austin O'Brien in Last Action Hero